eJJonatah/pub/readme.md

-# Publicly mirroring dlls, source files and executables for easier remote development
+## Publicly mirroring dlls, exes and source for easier distributed development